azraerl/serenity/README.md

 - `Ambient Occlusion`: Highly recommended to turn either this or your ENB version off.
 Do not have the game AO and an ENB AO turned on at the same time.
 - `Remove Shadows`: If you really struggle, use this.
 This will disable all Shadows (not recommended)

-Additionally, you might want to tweak iMinGrassSize in the Veydosebrom Regions.ini - increasing value reduces density / detalisation of grass and so increases fps.
+Additionally, you might want to tweak iMinGrassSize in the Veydosebrom Regions.ini - increasing this value reduces density / detail level of grass and so increases fps.

 ### Zoomed in Display